What to Expect

 Self-help measures and advice on exercise may be offered to assist your recovery, prevent recurrence or worsening of symptoms.

-After treament your body will go on to heal itself through a process of inflammation which can create some stiffness and occaisionally some soreness.
-This healing reaction can last several days so it is important that you try not to over exert yourself after treatment.
+After treatment, your body will go on to heal itself through a process of inflammation which can create some stiffness and occasionally some soreness.
+This healing reaction can last several days so it is important that you try not to overexert yourself after treatment.
 You may find it useful to cool the area with ice or frozen peas wrapped in a tea-towel.
 Repeat this regularly for 10 minutes every hour for at least 24 hours.

 Subsequent appointments will last approximately 40 minutes and will involve an appraisal by patient and osteopath of how things have been between treatment sessions followed by further treatment.